Macrometacorp/docs/docs/search-views/fulltext-search/tasks/search-view-nested-fields.md

 ---
 sidebar_position: 50
-title: Create Search Views with Nested Fields
+title: Create Fulltext Search Views with Nested Fields
 ---

-This page explains how you can create search views for lower-level fields, also called nested fields.
+This page explains how you can create fulltext search views for lower-level fields, also called nested fields.
 You can achieve this in two steps:

 1. Construct a JSON object, as outlined below.
-2. Use this JSON object to create a search view using the [Create Search View](https://www.macrometa.com/docs/api#/operations/createView) API endpoint.
+2. Use this JSON object to create a fulltext search view using the [Create Search View](https://www.macrometa.com/docs/api#/operations/createView) API endpoint.

 ## Step 1: Construct the JSON Object